jundalisay/superb/content/en/social/economics/principles/part-4/chapter-11.md

 title: "Communism, Shariah, Inca System"
 weight: 44
 date: 2021-12-12
-image: /covers/econsp.jpg
+image: /covers/marx.jpg
-description: ""
+description: "Karl Marx and Frederick Engels listed the 10 demands of Communism in The Communist Manifesto"
 author: Dalisay
 ---

 ## The Demands of Communism

-Karl Marx and Frederick Engels listed the 10 demands of Communism in The Communist Manifesto
+Karl Marx and Frederick Engels listed the 10 demands of Communism in The Communist Manifesto:

 1. Abolition of [capitalist] property in land and application of all rents of land to public purposes.
 2. A heavy progressive or graduated income tax.